Skip to content

 An AI chatbot that actually speaks good Dutch, answers from your knowledge base, escalates to a human when uncertain and is transparent under the AI Act.
 On the website, via WhatsApp, in email and optionally via voice.
 EU hosting for GDPR, no invented answers, no vendor lock-in.

-Customers hate chatbots, until they meet a good one.
-The difference is not the AI model, it is the setup.
+AI in customer service only works when the setup is right.
+Customers hate chatbots, until they meet a good one, and the difference is not the AI model, it is the setup.
 A Dutch AI chatbot that works answers 70 to 80 percent of routine questions directly (order status, opening hours, return policy, availability, FAQ questions) so your team has time for the conversations that matter.
 A bad bot loops customers, refuses to hand off and lands customers at your colleague with double frustration.
-We make the difference through RAG on your knowledge base, explicit escalation rules and continuous testing on real questions.
+The difference is made through RAG on your knowledge base, explicit escalation rules and continuous testing on real questions.

-We work with mainstream LLMs (Claude, GPT, Gemini) as conversation engine, with vector databases (Weaviate, PGVector, Pinecone) for the RAG knowledge base, and with the WhatsApp Business API or 360dialog for messaging.
-For voice AI we use ElevenLabs or OpenAI Voice (see AI agents for the voice approach).
-We integrate with your existing helpdesk (Zendesk, Freshdesk, Intercom, HubSpot Service Hub, Salesforce Service Cloud) so AI sits on top of your system instead of beside it.
-For custom routes and integrations we build Node or Python.
+DataDream works with mainstream LLMs (Claude, GPT, Gemini) as conversation engine, with vector databases (Weaviate, PGVector, Pinecone) for the RAG knowledge base, and with the WhatsApp Business API or 360dialog for messaging.
+For voice AI, ElevenLabs or OpenAI Voice is used (see AI agents for the voice approach).
+Integration with your existing helpdesk (Zendesk, Freshdesk, Intercom, HubSpot Service Hub, Salesforce Service Cloud) puts AI on top of your system instead of beside it.
+For custom routes and integrations, Node or Python is built.
 For clients with strict privacy requirements everything runs EU-only, with open models (Llama, Mistral) on your own or EU cloud infra.
 A real European AI chatbot, not a marketing claim.

 Starting can be small.
-Often an engagement begins with a chatbot on the website for a defined question category (for example order status for e-commerce, or booking questions for tourism).
-That is where we build the knowledge base, the escalation rules and the measurement points.
-Only when those work do we scale to WhatsApp, email or phone.
+Often an engagement begins with a chatbot on the website for a defined question category (for example order status for e-commerce, booking questions for tourism, or candidate questions for AI in HR).
+That is where the knowledge base, the escalation rules and the measurement points are built.
+Only when those work does scaling to WhatsApp, email or phone happen.
 No big-bang implementation, no bot army without the first bot having proven its value.
-For the wider AI strategy and agentic + voice AI we keep separate pages.
+For the wider AI strategy and agentic + voice AI there are separate pages.

 What you get